Meet the Scientists

 Masoud Kamali, M.D. joined the Prechter Bipolar Research Group on September 1st 2008.
 He received his medical degree from Tehran University of Medical Sciences and completed his residency training in adult psychiatry at St. Luke's-Roosevelt Hospital, an affiliate of Columbia University in New York.
 His professional interests include the treatment and management of severe mood disorders and research towards understanding the neurobiology of mood disorders, impulsivity and suicidal behavior.
 More about Dr. Kamali

-Scott Langenecker, Ph.D. has been a member of the Prechter Bipolar Research Team for six years.
-He is a clinical neuropsychologist within the Neuropsychology Section, Department of Psychiatry at the University of Michigan Medical Center, an Assistant Professor since 2003.
+Scott Langenecker, Ph.D. has been a member of the Prechter Bipolar Research Team since 2005.
+He was a clinical neuropsychologist within the Neuropsychology Section, Department of Psychiatry at the University of Michigan Medical Center, and is now an adjunct Assistant Professor since 2012.
+Dr. Langenecker now directs the Cognitive Neuroscience Center and the Multifaceted Explorations of the Neurobiology of Depressive Disorders (MEND2) laboratory at the University of Illinois at Chicago.
 He completed his undergraduate work at the University of Wisconsin at Madison in 1993.
 After working several years with special needs (e.g., TBI, Developmental Disability) adults in vocational and residential settings, Dr. Langenecker began his graduate work at Marquette University in 1996.
 He completed doctoral degree in Clinical Psychology in 2001 at Marquette University.
 Dr. Langenecker completed his internship at the Albert Einstein North Shore-Long Island Jewish Medical Center in New York.
 His fellowship was at the University of Michigan Medical Center in Clinical Neuropsychology, which he completed in 2003.
 Currently Dr. Langenecker's research focus is on cognitive and functional imaging predictors of treatment response in mood disorders, including Major Depressive disorder, Bipolar disorder, and Cushing's disease across the lifespan.